 Students will develop knowledge and understanding of their chosen discipline skills areas with specific reference to:

-- Research other performers/theatre companies. - Evaluate the effectiveness of their own and other performances. - Record the process from workshop/rehearsal to performance. - Identify individual development and progress through skills audits.
+- Researching plays, performances and the work of theatre practitioners. - Evaluate the effectiveness of their own and other performances. - Record the process from workshop/rehearsal to performance.

 Assessment focuses on preparation for further study and work in Theatre.